 While I was getting used to making croissants, I used standard plain flour.
-Being lower in protein it gave a dough that was easier to roll out without resisting.
+Being lower in protein/less gluten it gave a dough that was easier to roll out without resisting.
 However, a lower protein content gives a weaker structure, so you don’t get as open an interior in the baked croissants.
-That said, those croissants were still much better than many you can buy.

 Increasing the gluten content by using a strong plain flour gives a dough that is more stable while baking: the layers are less likely to collapse in the oven, so you get the more open interior.

 I have had great results with supermarket strong plain flours that are about 12-13% protein.
-Avoid the “very strong” flours as the gluten content is too high and makes it harder to roll out the dough.
+I avoid the “very strong” flours for croissants as the gluten content is too high and makes it much harder to roll out the dough.

 A good quality butter with a high fat content is best for croissants and the lamination: ie) the very thin layers of butter and dough.